Re: "Trajan's Wall" (upper)

 A mark-name on GE, in the town called Causeni, tells us: 'Valul Lui Traian'

 In the West the wall starts at the Moldovan village of Leova (at the Prut-river) and in the East it ends in the town of Chircaesti, close to an old, dry riverbed, once be´ng the course of the Dniestr river, so probably once the end of the wall here.

 It looks quite convincing.
 Nice to see that at least one is interested in walls outside China and working on them!

-chinoook's 1st law: Structural weak walls tend to show double structures.
+chinoook's 1st law: Structurally weak walls tend to have double structures.

 chinoook's 3rd law: Similar problems lead to similar solutions.

 The most dangerous worldview is the worldview of people, who have not viewed the world.
 (Alexander von Humboldt (1769-1859), German naturalist and explorer)